arthurxmoore/docs/docs/refund.md

 - Requests made outside the eligible refund windows stated above.
 - Failure to cancel auto-renewal subscriptions before the renewal date.
 - Inability to use the software due to issues unrelated to the software itself, such as hardware incompatibility or user error.
+- Deciding Jumper is not for you after purchase.

 We reserve the right to modify or update this refund policy at any time.
 Any changes will be posted on our website and will be effective immediately.